Solutions

 - Agentic search assistants for scoped, multi-turn retrieval

-- Public-sector review handoff and delivery workflows
+- Public-sector reporting and records delivery paths

-- Streaming operations and downstream metadata distribution
+- Streaming catalog and product metadata distribution

 High-intent use-case playbooks